mhrun/splunk-uf-installer-windows/README.md

-# APK Installer
+# Splunk universal forwarder installer in windows

-**APK Installer** is a PowerShell-based tool designed to simplify the installation, upgrade, and uninstallation of **Sysmon** and **UF** on Windows systems.
+**Splunk universal forwarder installer in windows** is a PowerShell-based tool designed to simplify the installation, upgrade, and uninstallation of **Sysmon** and **UF** on Windows systems.
 It provides an automated and user-friendly approach for managing these security and monitoring tools.

 ---